Beyond Rule-based Named Entity Recognition and Relation Extraction for Process Model Generation from Natural Language Text: Conclusion and Future Work

+In this paper we extend the task of business process information extraction by ER.
+We enrich PET with entity identity information and propose an extraction approach based on pretrained end-to-end neural coreference resolution.

+Motivated by benefits regarding rapid adaption to new data, domains, or tag sets, we propose a novel gradient boost based approach for the relation extraction task.
+We show that our proposed method is able to produce equivalent or better results in the end-to-end setting, and significantly outperform the baseline given higher quality inputs.
+We show that PET is not yet extensive enough for training a state-of-the-art deep learning approach from the NLP domain, Jerex, even though this approach achieves state-of-the-art results on other, bigger benchmark datasets of a related task.
+Finally, we discuss traits of the PET dataset that are detrimental to prediction quality, e.g., high linguistic variance, and distance between relation arguments.
 Our experiments attest to the phenomenon of error propagation, i.e., errors made in early steps are amplified in later ones.
 Thus, we plan to incorporate joint models for extracting mentions, relations, and for resolving process entities, since they are trained to solve these three tasks simultaneously, and mitigate the error propagation effect.
-Additionally, we plan to improve performance of the entity resolution module, e.g., by incorporating in-domain knowledge, like mention information from previous steps.
-Finally, we will investigate the usability of data augmentation methods for enhancing the current state of the PET dataset.
+While Jerex did not produce high quality predictions, it, and similar approaches, are predetermined for application in the task of business process generation from natural language text.
+Therefore, further research into applying deep learning in the low data domain of BPM is needed.
+We plan to improve performance of the entity resolution module, e.g., by incorporating in-domain knowledge, like mention information from previous steps.
+Additionally, fine-tuning the pretrained neural coreference resolver, by training it on in-domain data is a potential way to improve performance further.
+Finally, best practises recommend the use of micro $F_1$ scores for judging the quality of predictions in the business process information extraction task.
+While this is certainly a useful metric, we suspect it may not capture the needs of down stream tasks and users entirely.
+We plan to investigate alternative metrics, and their correlation with expectation towards extraction modules by humans.